Why is order flow so persistent?: Empirical results

 \subsection{Heterogeneity of individual members}

-In this section we study the behavior of individual members of the exchange and show that their behavior is remarkably consistent, with a few exceptions.
-The decomposition of Eq.~(\ref{ptilde}) makes it clear that persistence in order flow is driven by two factors: Persistence in order sign, measured by $C^{ij}(\tau)$, and persistence in activity, measured by $P^{ij}(\tau)$.
+In this section we study the behavior of individual exchange members and show that their behavior is remarkably consistent, with a few exceptions.
+The decomposition of Eq.~(\ref{ptilde}) makes it clear that persistence in order flow is driven by two factors: persistence in order sign, measured by $C^{ij}(\tau)$, and persistence in activity, measured by $P^{ij}(\tau)$.
 Because they appear multiplicatively, both factors are needed to get a large autocorrelation.
-The fact that splitting is dominant over herding indicates that the bulk of the persistence is due to the diagonal terms $C^{ii}(\tau)$ and $P^{ii}(\tau)$.
+Insofar as splitting is dominant over herding the diagonal terms $C^{ii}(\tau)$ and $P^{ii}(\tau)$ will dominate the contribution due to the off-diagonal terms.

-To understand how these vary across the members of the exchange, in Fig.~\ref{splittingind} we show $C^{ii}(\tau)$ and $\tilde{P}^{ii}(\tau)$ for the 15 most active members.
+To understand how these vary across the members of the exchange, in Figure~\ref{splittingind} we show $C'^{ii}(\tau)$ and $\tilde{P}'^{ii}(\tau)$ for the 15 most active members.

-We have chosen to look at $\tilde{P}^{ii}(\tau)$ rather than $P^{ii}(\tau)$ in order to highlight the approximate power law behavior\footnote{ $P^{ii}(\tau)$ converges to a constant value when $\tau$ is large.
-In contrast, the deviation in activity level, $\tilde{P}^{ii}(\tau) = P^{ii}(\tau) - (P^i)^2$, converges to zero.
-Thus on double logarithmic scale one is able to see that $\tilde{P}^{ii}(\tau)$ is asymptotically roughly a straight line, in contrast to $P^{ii}$.} with $\tau$.
-For $\tilde{P}^{ii}(\tau)$ all of the members show strikingly similar behavior; the individual curves are surprisingly straight and parallel, indicating a good correspondence to the same power law, though with differences in the overall scale. $C^{ii}(\tau)$ also decays very slowly, though the curves tend to steepen slightly with increasing $\tau$, and the relative dispersion also increases.
-There are three members for which $C^{ii}(\tau)$ decays significantly faster than the others, suggesting that these members follow a different business model.
+The patterns for trading sign are consistent in most cases. $C'^{ii}(\tau)$ decays very slowly, but the curves tend to steepen slightly with increasing $\tau$.
+There are three members for which $C'^{ii}(\tau)$ decays faster than the others, and two members in particular for which the behavior is dramatically different, suggesting that these members follow a different business model.

-The correlation in trading direction $C^{ii}$ and the trading frequency $P^i$ are essentially uncorrelated: The Spearman rho of $P^i$ and $C^{ii}(1)$ is $0.06$.
-In contrast the Spearman rho of $P^i$ and $\tilde{P}^{ii}(1)$ is typically very high, for example $0.92$ for AZN in the first half of 2009.
-Because $(P^i)^2$ is subtracted in computing $\tilde{P}^{ii}$, such a large correlation is not automatic.
-This indicates that the most active members also tend to trade in intermittent bursts -- if they become active, they tend to remain active, and vice versa.
-Not surprisingly the Spearman rho between $C^{ii}(1)$ and $\tilde{P}^{ii}(1)$ is small, indicating that correlation in trading direction does not imply correlation in trading activity.